 7 common myths you may find on the internet regarding VAWA

-The decision to file for VAWA is a difficult one and can leave you unsure about what to do, how to feel safe again, and what your future might look like.
+The decision to file for VAWA is difficult and can leave you unsure about what to do, how to feel safe again, and what your future might look like.
 We are explaining the truth about VAWA by debunking these seven common myths.

 1. Only women can qualify for VAWA

 This is actually false.
 VAWA was originally created to end violence against women, including immigrant women.
-Today, both immigrant men and even children and parents who are being abused by their relatives can receive protection under VAWA.
+Today, immigrant men and children and parents who are being abused by their relatives can receive protection under VAWA.

 Here are the qualifications;